khaydarian/spla/design/deficiencies.md

 ## pcb: FPGA power

 The power/ground fills have wide areas around vias (which is probably necessary), but this doesn't really leave enough space for all the 1.1V and 2.5V power to get in.
 I've added traces for this, but they're often too small (0.2mm or 0.1mm), so I've added extra back-layer traces to supplement this.
 This is really a side effect of having a four-layer board layout.

+## pcb: FPGA Decoupling

+The FPGA decoupling is considerably below spec for the 3.3V domain, because I can't fit all the capacitors in properly.
+This needs either reworking -- or a 6-layer board -- to avoid the extra bottom-layer power traces, which take up all the space for the capacitors pads.

 ## pcb: Trace Lengths